tanakatsu/rnn-horsename-generator/README.md

 $ python train.py
 ```

 The `--data_dir` flag specifies the dataset to use.
-By default it is set to `data/tinyshakespeare` which consists of a subset of works of Shakespeare.
+By default it is set to `data/umaname` which consists of a subset of names of Japanese racehorses.

 **Your own data**: If you'd like to use your own data create a single file `input.txt` and place it into a folder in `data/`.
 For example, `data/some_folder/input.txt`.